tiagofsanchez/reactnd-project-would-you-rather/README.md

 - QuestionPage
 - QuestionResultPage

+This component, rendered on `/question/:id` will render different components depending on the user interaction.
 For unanswered questions, and after the user selects the question to answer, you will have:

 ![Unanswered](./src/Images/QuestionApp.png)